-Along with my adviser Harald Bathelt, I am studying industrial innovation in Ontario’s Kitchener-Waterloo region.
-While this area is best known for being home to a wide array of high-tech firms and institutions, like Research in Motion and the University of Waterloo, it is also home to a dense cluster of industrial firms.
+Along with my former adviser Harald Bathelt, I’ve looked at industrial innovation in Ontario’s Kitchener-Waterloo region.
+While this area is best known for being home to a wide array of high-tech firms and organizations, like Research in Motion and the University of Waterloo, it is also home to a dense cluster of industrial firms.
 While these firms are not necessarily seen as being innovative, they have constantly invested in both product and process innovations to stay competitive in an increasingly challenging market.

 Papers and Presentations